 As we walked further the cloud came to greet us, wandering in on the wind, arcs of rain in its wake.
 And as the showers closed in, our companions departed.
-The chief’s daughter turning off towards her school and the other two young women turning back to Kuma, seeking to avoid the impending deluge and to make it home before dusk.
+The chief’s daughter turned off towards her school and the other two young women turned back to Kuma, seeking to make it home before dusk.
 Jo and I walked on, Jo carrying the largest backpack and me carrying the small pack along with the day bag.
-Walking, wondering what lay in wait for us behind the cloud.
+Walking, wondering what lay in wait.

 After a while we were joined by a group of boys who materialised as we passed a small coastal village.
 They weren’t unfriendly, but they weren’t smiling either.
 If they exuded anything it was uncertainty.
 Most of them hung back, watching, silent, leaving two of the younger boys to come up and speak to us.

 “What country you coming from?”